ibm-cloud-docs/vpc/console-tutorial.md

 ## Reserving a floating IP address
 {: #reserving-a-floating-ip-address}

-Reserve and associate a floating IP address to enable your instance to be reachable from the internet.
+Reserve and associate a floating IP address if you want your instance to be reachable from the internet.

 Your instance must be running before you can associate a floating IP address.
 It can take a few minutes for the instance to be up and running.
 {: tip}